 Customised assessment of birthweight and fetal growth has been recommended by the RCOG since 2002 and their use has been re-emphasised in the 2013 revision of the Green Top Guidelines.

 NHS England has published guidance that aims to reduce stillbirths in England; the ‘Saving Babies’ Lives Care Bundle‘ was published in 2016 and Saving Babies Lives' version 2 was published in March 2019.
-We have worked with GAP leads and Trust clinicians to develop an adaptation of element 2 (Risk assessment, prevention and surveillance of pregnancies at risk of fetal growth restriction) into GAP.
+We have worked with GAP leads and Trust clinicians to develop GAP Guidance - an adaptation of element 2 (Risk assessment, prevention and surveillance of pregnancies at risk of fetal growth restriction).

 The Perinatal Institute provides the customised growth chart software in a web based application or via APIs.
 Audits in the West Midlands have shown that antenatal detection of fetal growth restriction is directly related to the degree of training and implementation of standardised protocols.
 Therefore, continued provision of the software will include a requirement that staff are trained, and that the use of the charts is audited, through the Perinatal Institute's new Growth Assessment Protocol (GAP).
 For further details about GAP UK, please click here.